drolbr/overpass-doc/en/preface/osm_data_model.md

 Another often expected structures are categories, no matter whether very general like all branches of a fast food chain or all post boxes in Scotland.
-OpenStreetMap is a spatial database but lists of all objects with a special property in a limited area can be computed.
+OpenStreetMap is a spatial database, thus lists of all objects with a special property in a limited area can be computed.
-Overpass API is one of the tools intended to deliver that, and the chapter [Find Objects](../criteria/index.md) explains how to do that.
+By the way, Overpass API is one of the tools intended to deliver that, and the chapter [Find Objects](../criteria/index.md) explains how to do that.

 Lists of all objects in the world with a property have at best a weak spatial relevance.
-Although each object has a location, a category like "fast food chain" will be accurate and consistent with itself within a defined area, such as a country with common cultural norms.
+Although each branch of e.g. a fast food chain has a location, the whole fast food chain's only spatial information are these locations, thus it does not add anything spatial on top of the branches.

 Finally, the concept of identity has less importance than spatial manifestations.
 As with thematic layers, different mappers have different ideas of what belongs to a thing as complex as a large railway station.
 Only tracks and platforms?
 The reception building as well?
 Only if it caters to passengers needs or only if the railway company owns the building?
 A place in front ot the station?
 The bus stop that is named after the railway station?
 The points that by railway operating rules are associated with the station even if substantially far away?

 If one needs an anchor to point at a certain object on the ground,